tuist/tuist/Sources/tuist/tuist.docc/Tuist.md

 ##### Swift Package Manager

-Although there are similarities between both tools, the Swift Package Manager (SPM)'s main focus is on dependencies.
-With Tuist, instead of defining packages that SPM integrates into your projects, you define your projects using concepts you are already familiar with: projects, workspaces, targets, and schemes.
+While the Swift Package Manager (SPM) primarily focuses on dependencies, Tuist offers a different approach.
+With Tuist, you don't just define packages for SPM integration; you shape your projects using familiar concepts like projects, workspaces, targets, and schemes.

 ##### XcodeGen

-XcodeGen is a pure project generator that helps mitigate conflicts when collaborating in an Xcode project and abstracts away some intricacies of Xcode projects' internals.
-However, projects' definition is done through serializable formats like YAML, which unilke Swift, developers can't build their abstracions or checks upon unless they implement additional tooling.
-Moreover, when it comes to mapping dependencies to an internal representation that can be validated and optimized, their implementation still presents developers with the Xcode intricacies and requires them to understand some Xcode internals.
-The above makes it a good candidate as a foundation to build tools upon, like the Bazel community does, but not that ideal if you want everyone to take part of evolving a project and being assisted in evolving the projects to keep the environment healthy and productive.
+[XcodeGen](https://github.com/yonaskolb/XcodeGen) is a dedicated project generator designed to reduce conflicts in collaborative Xcode projects and simplify some complexities of Xcode's internal workings.
+However, projects are defined using serializable formats like [YAML](https://yaml.org/).
+Unlike Swift, this doesn't allow developers to build upon abstractions or checks without incorporating additional tools.
+While XcodeGen does offer a way to map dependencies to an internal representation for validation and optimization, it still exposes developers to the nuances of Xcode.
+This might make XcodeGen a suitable foundation for [building tools](https://github.com/MobileNativeFoundation/rules_xcodeproj), as seen in the Bazel community, but it's not optimal for inclusive project evolution that aims to maintain a healthy and productive environment.

 ##### Bazel

-Bazel is a very sophisticated build system with support for remote caching.
-It popularized among the Swift community due to its caching capabilities.
-However, since Xcode and its build system is not much extensible, the replacement of the build system with Bazel's and their maintenance requires a huge burden that only few companies can afford.
-This is something that can be seen from the list of companies that are using it and that coincidentally are pouring a lot of resources into making Bazel work with Xcode.
-Fun fact, the community built a tool that uses Bazel XcodeGen to generate an Xcode project, so the amount of indirection is bizarre: Bazel files > XcodeGen YAML > Xcode Projects.
-Indirection is usually a source of nightmares when problems arise and need to be debugged and fixed.
+[Bazel](https://bazel.build) is an advanced build system renowned for its remote caching features, gaining popularity within the Swift community primarily for this capability.
+However, given the limited extensibility of Xcode and its build system, substituting it with Bazel's system demands significant effort and maintenance.
+Only a few companies with abundant resources can bear this overhead, as evident from the select list of firms investing heavily to integrate Bazel with Xcode.
+Interestingly, the community created a [tool](https://github.com/MobileNativeFoundation/rules_xcodeproj) that employs Bazel's XcodeGen to generate an Xcode project.
+This results in a convoluted chain of conversions: from Bazel files to XcodeGen YAML and finally to Xcode Projects.
+Such layered indirection often complicates troubleshooting, making issues more challenging to diagnose and resolve.

 ### What if the tool is deprecated at some point?

-There's nothing to worry about, because if that happens, you can just add the Xcode projects and workspaces to the version control system and problem solved.
-One of Tuist's design principles is **staying as close as possible to Xcode and industry standards.** Generated projects have no dependency nor reference to Tuist whatsoever.
+Rest assured, if any issues arise, you can simply add the Xcode projects and workspaces to the version control system to resolve them.
+One of Tuist's core design principles is to align closely with Xcode and industry standards.
+Notably, the generated projects are independent, with no ties or references to Tuist.

 ### Should I gitignore my projects?

-This is really up to you.
-If you add the `.xcodeproj` and `.xcworkspace` files to your `.gitignore` file you'll save tons of painful git conflicts.
-Our recommendation is that you first migrate the project to Tuist, and once everything is up and running, educate the developers in your team on running tuist generate when they plan to work on a project.
-Once they build the habit, you should be able to .gitignore those projects with no impact at all.
+The choice is yours.
+By adding .xcodeproj and .xcworkspace files to your .gitignore, you can avoid many git conflicts.
+We suggest initially migrating the project to Tuist.
+After ensuring everything functions smoothly, guide your team on using tuist generate before they start working on a project.
+Once this becomes a routine, you can safely add those projects to .gitignore without any issues.

 ## Topics